 - Logos that are considered public domain because they consist entirely of simple shapes and text.
 The Microsoft logo is a good example.
 The uploader can use Template:PD-logo to provide justification for the upload.
 (For a refresher on templates, read my last post in this series.)
 A vector file is optimal for images like these.

 - Logos that are uploaded under a “fair use” justification.
-These logos should be uploaded at a fairly low resolution – think fewer than 500 pixels tall or wide – and used only in articles where they’re considered necessary (usually just the article about the brand).
+These logos should be uploaded at a fairly low resolution – you can use this calculator to determine what’s acceptable – and used only in articles where they’re considered necessary (usually just the article about the brand).
 Uploaders can use Template:Non-free logo to provide justification for the upload.